michaelrw19/Point-of-Sale-Demo/README.md

 Frontend: HTML, CSS, Boostrap, JavaScript, and Vue.js.
 Backend and Database: Python, Flask, SQLite
-This project is still ongoing.
-The demo video will be updated along with new features added to this program.
-At some point, an exe file of the program will be uploaded for anyone to try on their own.

 Note: For privacy reasons, all of the product, prices, address, and name are fake.
 They do not correlate to any real products.